Trustii-team/Diagnodent/README.md

 * texture
 * Shape/size

-If you are interested by accessing the dataset or collaborating with Trustii.io and HUS on this project, please reach out to us at contact@trustii.io.
+If you are interested by accessing the dataset of this data challenge, please reach out to dpd@chru-strasbourg.fr

+If you have any technical question about the data challenge or algorithms please reach out to challenges@trustii.io

 # More information